avezzu/caladan-ARM/README.md

 Caladan is a system that enables servers in datacenters to simultaneously provide low tail latency and high CPU efficiency, by rapidly reallocating cores across applications.

-### Contact

-For any questions about Caladan, please email <caladan@csail.mit.edu>.
+This version is a version specified for ARM processors.
+Not all functions of the original versions are supported.

 ## How to Run Caladan